oban-bg/oban/README.md

   `discarded`.
 - **Triggered execution** — Database triggers ensure that jobs are dispatched as soon as they are inserted into the database.
+- **Unique Jobs** — Duplicate work can be avoided through unique job controls.
+  Uniqueness can be enforced at the argument, queue and worker level for any period of time.
 - **Scheduled Jobs** — Jobs can be scheduled at any time in the future, down to the second.
 - **Job Safety** — When a process crashes or the BEAM is terminated executing